esztersimon/nlp_at_bme/README.md

 # nlp_at_bme
-Teaching material of NLP course on BME for Mathematics BSc
+Teaching material of NLP course at BME Mathematics BSc